HolmesProcessing/archive-Holmes-Interrogation/README.md

 ## Compilation

+After cloning this project you can simple build it using `go build` or `go install`.
+This requires a configured and working [Go environment](https://golang.org/doc/install) and the following packages:

+    go get github.com/aws/aws-sdk-go
+    go get github.com/gocql/gocql

 ## Installation

+You can deploy the binary everywhere you want, per default it is statically linked and does not need any libraries on the machine.

+Next up you need to fill the `config.json.example` with your own values and rename it to `config.json`, after this simply execute the binary.

 ### Dependencies

-After cloning this project you can simple build it using `go build` or `go install`.
-This requires a configured and working [Go environment](https://golang.org/doc/install).

-Next up you need to fill the `config.json.example` with your own values and rename it to `config.json`.
+All necessary dependencies can be found in the `Compilation` section.

 ## Usage